CentOS/container-pipeline-service/docs/install-service/setup-openshift-372.md

 ```
 ## Setting up the cluster

+### Pre-install for all nodes, except ansible controller

 Now, we will perform some pre-install steps that will setup these nodes for
 OpenShift installation.
 Use the following Ansible inventory file: